Coniine: History of natural isolates

 The history of coniine is understandably tied to the poison hemlock plant, since the natural product was not synthesizable until the 1880s.
 Jews in the Middle East were poisoned by coniine after consuming quail in the area that usually ate hemlock seeds, and Greeks on the island of Lesbos who also consumed quail suffered from the same poisoning, causing myoglobinuria and acute kidney injury.
+This condition is called coturnism.
+Though some doubt the hypothesis.
 The most famous hemlock poisoning occurred in 399 BCE, when the philosopher Socrates is believed to have consumed a liquid infused with hemlock to carry out his death sentence, having been convicted of impiety toward the gods, and the corruption of youth.
 Hemlock juice was often used to execute criminals in ancient Greece.

 Hemlock has had a limited medical use throughout history.
 The Greeks used it not just as capital punishment, but also as an antispasmodic and treatment for arthritis.
 Books from the 10th century attest to medical use by the Anglo-Saxons.
 In the Middle Ages it was believed that hemlock could be used to cure rabies; in later European times it came to be associated with flying ointments in witchcraft.
 Native Americans used hemlock extract as arrow poison.

 Yellow pitcher plant, or Sarracenia flava, contains coniine.
 Aethusa cynapium contains cynopine, which is similar to coniine.

 Pharmacology and toxicology

 The (R)-(−) enantiomer of coniine is the more biologically active, at least in one system (TE-671 cells expressing human fetal nicotinic neuromuscular receptors), and in mouse bioassay, the same enantiomer and the racemic mixture are about two-fold more toxic than the (S)-(+) enantiomer (see below).

 Coniine, as racemate or as pure enantiomer, begins by binding and stimulating the nicotinic receptor on the post-synaptic membrane of the neuromuscular junction.
 The subsequent depolarization results in nicotinic toxicity; as coniine stays bound to the receptor, the nerve stays depolarized, inactivating it.
 This results, systemically, in a flaccid paralysis, an action similar to that of succinylcholine since they are both depolarizing neuromuscular blockers.
-Symptoms of paralysis generally occur within a half-hour, although death may take several hours.
+Symptoms of paralysis generally occur within half an hour, although death may take several hours.
 The central nervous system is not affected: the person remains conscious and aware until respiratory paralysis results in cessation of breathing.
 The flaccid, muscular paralysis is an ascending paralysis, lower limbs being first affected.
 The person may have a hypoxic convulsion just prior to death, disguised by the muscular paralysis such that the person may just weakly shudder.
 Cause of death is lack of oxygen to the brain and heart as a consequence of respiratory paralysis, so that a poisoned person may recover if artificial ventilation can be maintained until the toxin is removed from the victim's system.

 The values (in mouse, i.v. administered) for the R-(−) and S-(+) enantiomers, and the racemate, are approximately 7 and 12, and 8 milligrams per kilogram, respectively.